-Book your place on the Glazing Intensive course below.
+Book your place on the Introduction to working with plaster course below.
 You will receive a booking confirmation email to the provided address once your booking is complete.
 Please read or listen to our Courses terms and conditions before making your booking.

 We welcome access riders and/or informal conversations prior to taking part in the course, about what you need to work and live comfortably on site at SSW.